Mazee404/meshcore-paperui-t9/README.md

   <img src="./assets/sensors.jpeg" alt="Sensors screen" width="19%" />
 </p>

-MeshCore T5 ePaper S3 Pro turns the LilyGo T5 ePaper S3 Pro into a dedicated long-range mesh messaging device with a calm, readable e-ink interface.
+MeshCore for Waveshare ESP32-S3-ePaper-1.54 touch w Seeed Wio-SX1262 and T9 keyboard into a dedicated long-range mesh messaging device with a calm, readable e-ink interface.
 It is built for people who want simple off-grid communication, strong battery-friendly readability, and a UI that feels more like paper than a phone.
 It can be used as a standalone mesh device or as a companion-connected MeshCore node.